YJRdeKloe/markerless-3D-posture-pipeline/docs/pipeline_manual.md

 After annotating:

-* Click **Export Trainingset**.
-* The tool exports hybrid-training-compatible labels and metadata.
+Follow the steps provided in the [JARVIS Annotation Tool documentation](https://jarvis-mocap.github.io/jarvis-docs/manual/7_training_hybridnet/).

 ---

 ## Troubleshooting Guide

+### 1. Calibration Errors (MATLAB)

+Poor calibration leads to inaccurate 3D posture estimation.
+Common issues:

+* Checkerboard origin flips between frames
+* Blurry images or partial board visibility
+* Insufficient spread of board poses (e.g., only center of room)

+**Solutions:**

+* Remove problematic image pairs using MATLAB’s GUI.
+* Ensure checkerboard is visible to all cameras simultaneously.
+* Capture poses with wide variation: tilt, rotate, move board through space.

-### 1. Synchronization Errors
+### 2. Synchronization Errors

 Accurate 3D reconstruction is only possible when all cameras are **perfectly synchronized**.
-Even a **single-frame offset** between cameras will cause:
+Even a **single-frame offset** between cameras can cause:

-* Large jumps in triangulated keypoints
-* Extremely high reprojection error in the JARVIS Annotation Tool
+* High reprojection error in the JARVIS Annotation Tool
 * Inconsistent or unstable 3D trajectories

 **How to detect this:**